Song for Chao Phraya

 Song for Chao Phraya (น้องเมีย; RTGS: Nong Mia; lit: "wife's younger sister") is a 1990 Thai drama film directed by Chatrichalerm Yukol.
 The film was selected as the Thai entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.
 It is a remake of the 1978 film of the same name.

 Summary

-Sang, a sand merchant who sells sand on the Chao Phraya River from Nakhon Sawan to Bangkok.
-Prang, his beautiful wife fled him to Bangkok to become the star in order to enhance the well-being of the family.
-So he cruised to Bangkok to find her when she refused, Sang was so upset that he drank and became a failure.
-When he was drunk, he tried to rape Tubtim his wife's younger sister, but she managed to escape.
-Finally became Prang, who is just a teenage girl who takes care of his little children and is the one who bears all the troubles.
+Sang, a sand merchant operating along the Chao Phraya River, traveled from Nakhon Sawan to Bangkok in pursuit of his beautiful wife, Prang.
+She had abandoned him to seek fame in Bangkok, believing it would better their family.
+When she rejected his pleas to return, Sang succumbed to despair, drinking heavily and becoming a failure.
+In a moment of drunken desperation, he attempted to rape Tubtim, his wife's younger sister, but she escaped.
+The weight of his actions and the care of his young children then fell upon Tubtim, a young teenager forced to shoulder his burdens.